This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 I was mostly looking for other ways to use up those ingredients (mostly the sour cream and cream cheese) before they went bad.

-I used the following Ingredients Search recipe sites to find fun recipes with those ingredients, and here’s what I found…
+I used the following Ingredients Search recipe sites to find recipes with the above 3 ingredients.

-#1 – SuperCook – A recipe search engine that utilizes the ingredients you already have on hand.
+A recipe search engine that utilizes the ingredients you already have on hand.
 It creates the “recipe card” right before your very eyes as you enter ingredients.
-It has a great, very modern interface.
-Fun to use!
+It has a great, very modern interface — and it’s fun to use!
+Simply type in your ingredients one by one.
+Then click “Get Started” to immediately see which recipes you can make.

 It found 19 recipes with the above ingredients.
 However, most required a number of additional ingredients as well.

-UPDATE: While I was initially using the above recipe databases to find recipes based on ingredients, over time I have gone back to these recipe sites again and again even when I don’t have specific ingredients in mind.
-Yep, with the multitude of searchable recipe databases out there, these are the ones that constantly go to — whether I’m searching by ingredients or not.
+Even though I initially used the above recipe databases just to find recipes based on ingredients, over time I have gone back to these recipe sites again and again even when I don’t have specific ingredients in mind!
+Yep, with the multitude of searchable recipe databases out there, the ones listed in this article are the ones that constantly go to — whether I’m searching by ingredients or not.
 The reason?
-Some of them (like Food Pair and Supercook — my personal favorites) search several of the popular recipe sites for you!
+Some of them (like Supercook, my personal favorite) search several of the popular recipe sites for you!
 That’s super helpful and saves me from having to search through the recipe websites one-by-one.